raspberrypilearning/electricity-generation/en/step_2.md

 New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of blue in the column above.

-When you have finished investigating click the red stop sign to end your running project.
+When you have finished, click the red stop sign to end your running project.

 --- /task ---